google-research-datasets/synthetic-fur/README.md

 The fur is procedurally generated and evenly distributed on the surface of the skin primitive.

-*   Guide curve: These are simple curves (see GuideColored buffer) used to generate additional hair strands.
-They compose of line segments.
+*   Guide curve: These are simple line segmnets of curves (see GuideColored buffer) used to generate additional hair strands.
+The white fur has randome guide colors, and the brown fur has brown guide color.
 *   Segments / guide curve: 8
 *   Hair strands: These are line segments that together create the groom assets.
     These are what we exported in the Alembic files.